 Earth Day is one of the (many) days when businesses can create or reaffirm a commitment to practicing sustainability.
 Business owners must take time out to create awareness, especially when climate action is more important than ever.

 Along with the environmental implications, sustainability is growing in awareness among consumers.
 A 2021 study by Deloitte found that 34 percent of consumers choose brands that have environmentally sustainable practices.

-Here are some ideas for small businesses looking to highlight Earth Day on Instagram.
+Here are some ideas for small businesses and creators looking to highlight Earth Day.